juniortarcisio/TarkOrm/README.md

 It can be mapped using DataAnnotation.Schema attributes and I hope I'm going to make a basic MappingConfiguration class in the future.

-#### Do not consider it as release version, I still expect to refector it some times till it get in a good shape.
+#### I am still expecting to refector it a few some times more before launching an official relase, for now it's only beta or RC ###.

 # Methods